Joining the Senior School

 Entry at Year 9

 Year 9 is a popular entry point particularly for pupils moving from Preparatory Schools.
-All Year 9 candidates are invited to attend an Assessment Day in the February of their Year 7.
-During the day candidates can meet other children sitting the assessment, have lunch with the current Year 9 and take part in team-building activities as well as sit an English and a Maths paper.
-Neither paper requires any preparation or revision.
-It may be possible to offer boarding tasters on the night.
+All Year 9 candidates are invited to attend an Assessment Day in the March of their Year 6.
+During the day candidates can meet other children sitting the assessment, have lunch with the current Year 9 and take part in team-building activities as well as sit the school assessment.
+This will involve tests in English, Maths and non-verbal reasoning.
+There is no preparation of revision required.
+It may be possible to offer overnight tasters to those who are interested in boarding.

 We also request a preliminary school report from your current school at this stage.
 After the assessment you will be informed of the results and places will be offered, a recommendation about possible scholarship applications may also be made.
 Pupils who fall outside of the ‘early promise’ timings are invited into the school to sit their Assessment on an individual basis.